STUDY TIPS & ASSESSMENT EXAM

 What are the time constraints?

-NO; the 200 questions are randomly scattered across the process groups and knowledge areas
+200 questions are randomly scattered across the process groups and knowledge

 Can you see both the question and the answer choices on the same screen?